UMM-CSci-4453-S19/lab-7-decaf/README.md

     } // do NOT put a connection.end() here.
 It will kill all queued queries.
 }
 ```
-This solution uses the hash `data`, creating a key for every database and storing a value of `Number.POSITIVE_INFINITY`.
-It then sets up the callback function that should be run for each `SHOW TABLES IN ...` query.
+The variable `dbfs` is an array of objects containing database names.
+The outer `for` loop steps through each in turn.
+We use the name of the dbf as a key in the global hash `data`.
+Eventually `data` will hold a count of the number of tables in that database, but we don't know how many there are yet, so we store a value of `Number.POSITIVE_INFINITY`.
+This reserves space in the data-structure.
+IF the rest of the program works as expected, the value will change to an actual integer, but if not, then we can detect that there was a problem.

+For each database we want to execute a query of the form `SHOW TABLES IN DBF`.
+Setting up this query should look similar to what we did when we were running SHOW DATABASES-- we create a callback function to be executed when the quey is complted.
+But there is one very, important difference that makes everything work.
 Look closely at what is being done:

 ```{js}
         connection.query(sql, (function(dbf){